Guidance on what to expect with a massage treatment, and some notes on etiquette.

 You can book through the website, by email or text/Messenger/WhatsApp/Skype.

-You will need to provide your full name and contact number, as well as an address for a mobile booking.
+You will need to provide your full name and a contact number.

 Our treatments are normally for a minimum of one hour.
 We do offer half-hour treatments, but only when there is a single specific physical issue to be addressed (e.g. a stiff neck), and the location is local to our home or at our home clinic.

 For a full body massage, we strongly recommend a 90 minute treatment, particularly if there are parts of the body that need more focussed treatment.
 One hour can be sufficient but we may need to omit one or more parts of the body.

 Hopefully, you will never have to cancel an appointment!

 However, if you do, and plans change for all of us from time to time, we just ask that you do so at least 24 hours prior to the appointment.
 Just not turning up for an appointment, or sending a message just before, needs to be avoided, except of course if you’ve a crisis on your hands!

 Cancelling within 24 hours normally requires full payment.